 Call sales: +61 433 425 155

-The WirelessZoo consists of a tail piece that measures Heart Rate, Sp02, Temperature, Body Position and Body Movements, and a collar device that measures Ambient temperature, Body Position & Body Movement.
+The WirelessZoo tail device (ZooSense) measures Heart Rate, Sp02, Temperature, Body Position and Body Movements.

-The tail device measures SpO2 using a selection of highly sensitive light signals in conjunction with a complex set of algorithms.
+The ZooSense measures SpO2 using a selection of highly sensitive light signals in conjunction with a complex set of algorithms.

-The Temperature is taken from the tail device using a highly sensitive light sensor.
+The Temperature is taken from the ZooSense using a highly sensitive light sensor.

-The device itself comes in one size, however the detachable “arms” come in two sizes.
-One for small tailed and one for medium to large tailed animals.
-The device can also be used without the “arms” by vet wrapping the device around the base of the tail.
+The ZooSense itself comes in one size, however the detachable “arms” come in two sizes.
+One for small tailed and one for medium to large tailed patients.

-Yes the device can be used by placing it on the back femoral artery (leg) with the area shaved and the device secured with vet wrap.
+Yes, the ZooSense can be used by placing it on the back femoral artery (hind-limb) with the area shaved and the ZooSense secured with vet wrap.

 Currently the WirelessZoo is calibrated to monitor dogs, cats and large rabbits however, future markets include other animal health industries.